tigersgorawr87/Snapples/README.md

 ﻿# Snapples
 Snapples is word association game using user generated snaps of user generated topics.

-<h2>Purpose:</h2>
+<h3>Purpose:</h3>
-  1. The main purpose of this project is to learn swift
+  1. The main purpose of this project is to learn swift<br />
-  2. A secondary purpose of this project is map out my idea of a good app (still a work in progress)
+  2. A secondary purpose of this project is map out my idea of a good app (still a work in progress)<br />
-  3. The next step in this project is to refine my ideas and write a better version using React Native
+  3. The next step in this project is to refine my ideas and write a better version using React Native<br />

-Included in this project:
+<h3>Included in this project:</h3>
   1. podfile (for installing dependencies)

   2. Snapples (folder containing all code of the code I have written in swift and corresponding UI nib files)<br />